playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/shadows.md

 ## Tuning Shadows

 The shadow mapping technique used by PlayCanvas has only finite resolution.
 Therefore, you may need to tune some values to make them look as good as possible.
-The following properties can be found in the [light component UI].
+The following properties can be found in the [Light Component][2] UI.

 ### Shadow Distance